GrimezSec/Container-Security/README.md

 Collection of workflows, tools and informations about Container Security

 # Introduction
-## What is a Container?
+## What is a Container?https://github.com/GrimezSec/Container-Security
 A container is an isolated environment for your code.
 This means that acontainer has no knowledge of your operating system, or your files.
 Containers have everything that your code needs in order to run, down to a base operating system.
-But containers and applications must configurated to working together.
+But containers and applications must configured to working together.
 ![VM and Container Deployments](https://www.veritis.com/wp-content/uploads/2019/09/virtual-machine-and-container-deployments.jpg)
 <p align="center">Differences between VM and Container Deployment </p>